lindenb/jvarkit/docs/VcfForIGV.md

       For Case-controls (at least one 'case' and one 'control' in the samplesheet' ) 8 comma integers representing the maximum number of bam to display: case-HOM_REF,case-HET,case-HOM_VAR,case-NO_CALL,ctrl-HOM_REF,ctrl-HET,ctrl-HOM_VAR,ctr-NO_CALL
       .
-If there is no case  4 comma separated integers:HOM_REF,HET,HOM_VAR,NO_CALL (other fields are ignored)
+A negative number is 'infinite'.
+If there is no case  4 comma separated integers:HOM_REF,HET,HOM_VAR,NO_CALL (other fields are
+      ignored)
       Default: 1,5,1,0,1,5,1,0
     -h, --help
       print help and exit